 Cherry / Dwarf Bush varieties of tomato

-Now these were breed to be grown in hanging baskets or pots, so this is exactly what we do.
-Once the roots are just appearing out of the bottom of the pot I transplant to either a hanging basket or 12inch pot..
+Now, these were bred to be grown in hanging baskets or pots, so this is exactly what we do.
+Once the roots are just appearing out of the bottom of the pot I transplant to either a hanging basket or 12inch pot.
 I fill the container with standard potting compost mixed with water crystals (these help to keep the compost moist) and transplant one plant per container, using the "part fill/make hole/plant then fill" method described in the section on growing from seeds.
 I also put in a couple of companion plants such as tagetes or lobilia which help to deter pests etc.

-At this stage I keep an eye on the weather and if a cold night is imminent I move the plants indoors for the night, or if more practical I cover with fleece.
-By the end of May this not usually required and the only task needed is a weekly feed.
-Oops did I forget to mention that very regular watering is also needed.
+At this stage, I keep an eye on the weather and if a cold night is imminent I move the plants indoors for the night, or if more practical I coverm them with fleece.
+By the end of May, this not usually required and the only task needed is a weekly feed.
+Oops did I forget to mention that very regular watering is also needed?
 Then all that is left to do is pick the ripe tomatoes as and when needed.
-Believe me nothing tastes better than a freshly picked tomato eaten straight from the vine.
-Whoops sorry you really should wash them first as even though you won't have used anything nasty on them (will you?) you never know what is in the rain or what your neighbours have been spraying may have drifted in on the wind.
+Believe me, nothing tastes better than a freshly picked tomato eaten straight from the vine.
+Whoops sorry, you really should wash them first as even though you won't have used anything nasty on them (will you?) you never know what is in the rain or what your neighbours have been spraying may have drifted in on the wind.

 Main Bush Tomato Varieties